MarkisDev/its_urgent/README.md

 ## Contributing

-Whether you have some feauture requests/ideas, code improvements, refactoring, performance improvements, help is always Welcome.
+Whether you have some feature requests/ideas, code improvements, refactoring, performance improvements, help is always Welcome.
 The more is done, better it gets.
 If you found any bugs, consider opening an [issue](https://github.com/jaiakash/its_urgent/issues/new).
 Please make sure you specify the commit type when opening pull requests: